 Go to www.oit.edu

-click login, login to MyOIT, following that click e-mail.
+and click login, login to TECHweb, then click e-mail tile.
 Students should check their Oregon Tech e-mail regularly.

 What do students do if they have a hold on their account?

 Contact Grace Rusth in Educational Partnerships and Outreach for further instruction: 541.885.1844; firstname.lastname@example.org